bryamphan/FlowGrind/README.md

 ---

 ## Project Goal
-To create a clean, aesthetic, beginner-friendly study tool that encourages consistency and helps students stay focused — without stress, distractions, or clutter.
+To create an aesthetic and beginner-friendly study tool that encourages consistency and helps students stay focused - without stress, distractions, or clutter.

 ---